Reading:

 We know that Google lends a hand here, too.
 It tends to show the ad that gets the highest clicks.
 This makes the best-performing ad copy rise to the top.
 So now you’ve got your competitor’s favorite keywords and its best ad copy revealed for your research–no matter how they try to hide it.

 Tools can also help you track changes in your competitor campaigns.
-It helps you to watch their rankings — paying attention to ups and downs.
+It allows you to watch their rankings — paying attention to ups and downs.

-Learn more about this important part of competitor research.
+Learn more about this vital part of competitor research and ultimately improve your competitive intelligence.
 What starts as a curiosity for some people turns into an all-out advantage.
-Turn your competitors into your own testing machine.
+Turn your competitors into your testing machine.
 You can learn from their ads, their copy, and their content.

 Related Stories